 California Violence Intervention & Prevention Grant - CalVIP

-- Hospital-based violence intervention programs,
+- Hospital-based violence intervention programs

-- Evidence-based street outreach programs, and
+- Street outreach initiatives, and

 - Focused deterrence strategies.